 Economics encourages students to think deeply about the global challenges facing individuals, business and government, including how to allocate and distribute scarce resources to maximise well-being.
 Students develop knowledge and cognitive skills to comprehend, apply analytical processes and use economic knowledge.
-They examine data and information to determine validity, and consider economic policies from various perspectives.
+They examine data and information to determine validity and consider economic policies from various perspectives.
 They use economic models and analytical tools to investigate and evaluate outcomes to draw conclusions.

+The field of economics is divided into two: microeconomics being the study of individuals, households and businesses; and macroeconomics, the study of economy-wide phenomena.
+Within this context students study opportunity costs, economic models and the market forces of demand and supply.
+These concepts are applied to real world issues of how and why markets may be modified, and the effects of government strategies and interventions.
 Students study opportunity costs, economic models and the market forces of demand and supply.
 They dissect and interpret the complex nature of international economic relationships and the dynamics of Australia's place in the global economy.
 They develop intellectual flexibility, digital literacy and economic thinking skills.

 A course of study in Economics can establish a basis for further education and employment in the fields of economics, econometrics, management, data analytics, business, accounting, finance, actuarial science, law and political science.
 Economics is an excellent complement for students who want to solve real-world science or environmental problems and participate in government policy debates.
 It provides a competitive advantage for career options where students are aiming for management roles and developing their entrepreneurial skills to create business opportunities as agents of innovation.

-- Comprehend economic concepts, principles and models - Select data and economic information from sources - Analyse economic issues - Evaluate economic outcomes - Create responses that communicate economic meaning
+- Comprehend economic concepts, principles and models - Analyse economic issues - Evaluate economic outcomes - Create responses that communicate economic meaning

-Unit I Unit 2 Unit 3 Unit 4 Markets and models The basic economic problem Modified markets Markets failure Case options of market International economics The global economy International economic Contemporary macroeconomics Macroeconomic objectives Economic flows Market forces measures and strategies issues and theory Economic management
+Unit I Unit 2 Unit 3 Unit 4 Markets and models The basic economic problem Economic flows Market forces Modified markets Markets and efficiency Case options of market measures and strategies International economics International trade Global economic issues Contemporary macroeconomics Macroeconomic objectives and theory Economic indicators and past budget stances Economic management